kraigmansfield/readme-builder/README.md

 N/A

 ## Installation
 To generate your own README, git clone the repo to your local machine.
+First run "npm init" to initiate the installation.
 Next run "npm install" in order to get the correct dependencies in the package.json.
 Next install inquirer buy using "npm install inquirer@8.2.4" to get the necessary version of inquirer for the prompts.

 The application will being after opening the "index.js" file with the integrated terminal.
 Enter in "node index.js" to begin the application.